pupscub/pupscub/README.md

 - 🌱 I’m currently learning **GenAI**

-- 👨‍💻 Some of my projects are available at [WEBSITE:adityawork.com](https://www.adityawork.com)
+- 👨‍💻 Some of my projects are available at my website [adityawork.com](https://www.adityawork.com)

 - 💬 Ask me about **Anything related to Data Science**